Nepal

 Meals: Breakfast

-Day 14 - Departure
+Day 14 - Departure or Travel onwards to Bhutan

 We’ll share one final breakfast together this morning in the lush gardens of our Guest House before saying goodbye.
 We'll help to arrange transports to Tribhuvan International Airport for departing flights.
 I hope you'll agree that this has been an incredible journey with great friends, old and new and we look forward to seeing you again on an EVA trip.